We are evolving the learning landscape:

 - Develop research shaped by practice, practice shaped by research.
 To create a model of researcher-practitioner interaction that leads to a feedback loop that enhances research and practice.

 - Translate research into meaningful solutions.
 To engineer basic research findings to create learning tools that are usable and useful in real world learning environments.

 - Design effective educational outreach.
 To support and advise researchers in the design of effective educational outreach efforts associated with funded research.

 We develop the learner:

 - Developing Interventions Our strategy is to create promising interventions through an interdisciplinary approach that brings basic researchers, educational engineers, and practitioners together to work on pressing learning issues.
 By engaging in an iterative cycle of development we are well-positioned to improve instruction and learning outcomes, while also raising new and important scientific questions.
-Our ability to do this kind of collaborative work, and to move smoothly between the laboratory and the classroom, is made possible by well-established Partnerships with schools, museums, and other educational institutions make possible this collaborative work, which requires the ability to move smoothly between the laboratory and the classroom.
+Our ability to do this kind of collaborative work, and to move smoothly between the laboratory and the classroom, is made possible by well-established partnerships with schools, museums, and other educational institutions.

 - Developing Assessment-Instruction Systems Through our collaboration with the Urban Education Institute at the University, we are extending and broadening the Strategic Teaching and Evaluation of Progress (STEP) assessment by creating formative literacy and math assessments for preschool children.
 By using these assessments, teachers gain knowledge about individual students’ strengths and weaknesses, which allows them to tailor instruction to students’ current understandings, helping them advance along established learning paths.
 Critically, we are not only studying how these assessments change children’s learning trajectories but also how they change teachers’ practice.